Is your toddler getting into everything?

-In fact, this behavior is normal for toddlers.
-They don’t know if you will get mad or not, or what you’re like when you’re upset.
+This behavior is normal for toddlers.
+They don’t know if you will get mad or not or what you’re like when you’re upset.
 That’s the point.
 They are testing you so they can learn.
 They push your buttons because they need to know how you will respond.
-If you fail to respond, or act in a way that confuses them – like smiling instead of clearly telling them what you expect – they may try again.
+If you fail to respond or act in a way that confuses them – like smiling instead of clearly telling them what you expect – they may try again.
 If they push your buttons again, and this time you yell, they see something different.
 They might even try again.
 They want to know what it’s like when they push too far.
-They need to know where the family boundaries are, and how firm they are.
+They need to know where the family boundaries are and how firm they are.
 And they want to know how you react, so they can learn what to expect when there is trouble.

 Success on the test.